DataBiosphere/terra-workspace-manager/README.md

 #### jq

-`jq` is required and used to parse various JSON-responses while running various shell scripts.
+`jq` is required and used to parse JSON-responses while running various shell scripts in this repo.

-If you are using homebrew, you can install this with the following:
+If you are using homebrew, you can install `jq` with the following:

 ```shell
 brew install jq